Skip to Content

 Cruise Ship Anchors – Function, Size, Weight, and Uses

-Cruise ship anchors usually can’t be seen from the shore and if you’ve been on a cruise ship it’s unlikely that you have spent too much time wondering about how the cruise ships stay in one place.
+Cruise ship anchors usually can’t be seen from the shore, and if you’ve been on a cruise ship, it’s unlikely that you have spent too much time wondering about how the cruise ships stay in one place.

-I recently saw a replica of the Titanic’s anchor which made me wonder if modern ships still have anchors.
+I recently saw a replica of the Titanic’s anchor, which made me wonder if modern ships still have anchors.

 Do Cruise Ships Have Anchors?

-Modern cruise ships do have anchors.
-Dynamic positioning technology has reduced the need for traditional anchors but has not eliminated their use completely.
-Cruise ship anchors are usually between 10-20 feet in length and weigh between 10 and 20 US tons.
+Cruise ship anchors are usually between 10-20 feet long and weigh between 10 and 20 US tons.
 Most modern cruise ships will have more than one anchor.

 cruise ship anchors anchored in fjord